 Another day to acclimatize, get your body used to the high altitude.
 You may even take up another walk to explore the nearby hills and surrounding areas.
 This is an important day and should not be skipped.
 Also, it provides you with ample opportunity to actually squeeze in some rest before you have to hit the soil, literally!

-Today on the trail you will experience rocky slopes, grass and desert mountain valleys.
+Today on the trail you will experience rocky slopes, grass, and desert mountain valleys.
 As you can tell, overall you’ll be climbing 1,640 ft.
 Right at the beginning of the trek, you’ll cross fields of green peas.
 Also, throughout the day you will cross 2 lakes.
-The last two hours are especially picturesque and given that the ascent is moderate, you’ll actually be able to day dream and soak in the views.
-Lots of flowers and fields of beautiful fauna awaits you.
+The last two hours are especially picturesque and given that the ascent is moderate, you’ll actually be able to daydream and soak in the views.
+Lots of flowers and fields of beautiful fauna await you.
 Also, about a KM before reaching the base camp – keep your eyes peeled at the unique rocks you might spot.
 These are some repositories of fossils of all types.

-For today’s journey – you can refill your water at a lake about an hour before the base camp.
+For today’s journey – you can refill your water at a lake in your water bottle about an hour before the base camp.
 Thus, carry sufficient water with you.

-Day 6: Acclimatization day at Kanamo base camp
+Day 6: Acclimatization day at Kanamo Peak base camp

 You get to chill and enjoy the base camp location today.
-It is stunning and a much needed break for acclimatization.
-You have to remember one thing – if the climbing mountains is an important part – so is the letting your body get used to the severe and extreme heights!
+It is stunning and a much-needed break for acclimatization.
+You have to remember one thing – if climbing mountains is an important part – so is letting your body get used to the severe and extreme heights!
 There is no point in skipping any of these acclimatization days – it will do you no good!

 I am not going to lie to you.
 Today is going to be a strenuous and difficult journey.
 You will be climbing continuously for 3-4 hours to reach the peak on an extremely steep hillside.
 The descend might seem simpler – but, it isn’t!
 You have to be extremely careful with every step you take and how you place yourself!

-Your day today will start even before the sun wakes up.
-You should start your attempt on the Summit Day as early as 3 AM!
+Your day today will start even before the sun wakes up in the Himalayas.
+You should start your attempt on Summit Day as early as 3 AM!
 In fact, you should aim to cross the first shoulder in the mountain at dawn.
 If you do so any later – the journey back becomes challenging.
 By the time you reach the second shoulder of the mountain – the wind will be picking up and the cold will be excruciating!
-But, the views are stunning and the ever-changing colours of the sky in the backdrop of the Spiti mountains is indescribable.
+But, the views are stunning and the ever-changing colors of the sky in the backdrop of the Spiti mountains are indescribable.

 The Summit – Reaching the Kanamo Peak!

 The top is stunning, breathtaking, out of this world.
 You are greeted with a 360-degree view of the greater Himalayas.
 Truly, this has to be the best reward for a tough climb.
-From the top, you’ll be able to feast your eyes on Parang La pass leading to Ladakh on hand, the Pin Parvati pass leading to Kullu valley on the other and multitudes of ranges of Kinnaur, Lahaul and Spiti.
+From the top, you’ll be able to feast your eyes on the Parang La pass leading to Ladakh on hand, the Pin Parvati pass leading to Kullu valley on the other, and multitudes of ranges of Kinnaur, Lahaul, and Spiti.
 From the back, you’ll be greeted by a huge glacier.

 A fun fact – Kanamo is actually a twin peak with its sister peak, Shilla, next to it.
 What’s interesting is that Shilla is generally covered with mountains of snow, but, Kanamo only usually has a small patch.

-On a side note, do remember there are no water sources and you should carry at least 3 liters with yourself!
+On a side note, do remember there are no water sources and you should carry at least 3 litres with yourself!

 Today is going to be a descending day.
 Again, the only water source is the lake one hour after the base camp – so carry sufficient water with you!
 This trek particularly is picturesque.
 The inviting Spiti valley ahead and the majestic mountains beckoning from behind make for a truly amazing experience.

 Also, you might plan on heading into Spiti and experiencing the valley as well.
 There is truly too much to do and see here.
 I highly recommend making the entire journey and experiencing the culture of Spiti, since you’re already here!!
-Beautiful villages like Rangrik, with a huge Buddha statue atop a mountain, Pagmo etc. come into view.
-You might even plan on visiting Hikkim, which has the world’s highest post office The exploring options are limitless!
+Beautiful villages like Rangrik, with a huge Buddha statue atop a mountain, Pagmo, etc. come into view.
+You might even plan on visiting Hikkim, which has the world’s highest post office.
+The exploring options are limitless!
 And of course, the other two high villages of Langza and Komic offer some majestic views as well.

-Very few treks are structured like this one.
+Very few treks are structured like this Kanamo peak trek.
 Rarely will you experience a summit day like this!
-You start off in darkness and hopefully your path is lined by starlight!
-Day might begin as early as 1 AM – so it is imperative you have sufficient rest on the day prior!
+You start off in darkness and hopefully, your path is lined by starlight!
+The day might begin as early as 1 AM – so it is imperative you have sufficient rest on the day prior!
 Do carry sufficient water.

 The mountains are slippery and you have to walk with your group in a line – keeping a check on everyone around.
 You reach the top by early in the morning and the world, as they say, is your oyster (or mountain peak)!